 Taxonomies are critical in the Data Processing step, when line items of spend are categorized into the custom taxonomy.
 Without a strong taxonomy, spend classification becomes weak, and the resulting reporting and analysis won’t offer much insight – if any – into spend.

-How should you go about building a taxonomy?
+How should you go about building a spend classification taxonomy?